IAAA-Lab/Metadata-Monitoring/README.md

 curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash -
 sudo apt-get install -y nodejs
 ```
-The version installed should be v16
+The version installed should be v16.
+In can be checked with the following command:
 ```
 node-v
 ```